-Join the growing number of parents/guardians who are completing the online Letter of Interest for Apex Community School!
+Join the growing number of parents/guardians who are enrolling their children in Letter of Interest for Apex Community School!

 Core Knowledge Sequence, Jump Math, Core Virtues and an Integrated Liberal Arts Program

 Apex Community School exists to be an inclusive public school option facilitating cultural and comprehensive literacy in students via a uniformly implemented, systematic, differentiated, rigorous, content-rich, liberal arts curriculum.

 Our curriculum is based on a belief that "children cannot be truly literate without knowing about history, science, art, music, literature, civics, geography, and more.
 Indeed they cannot satisfactorily comprehend what they read and learn unless they possess the background knowledge that makes such comprehension possible"- the foundation of the Core Knowledge Sequence.